hwkns/streisand/README.md

 jumpcut!
 In this environment, several alias commands are set up for your convenience.
 To start with, run this command to generate and run migrations and import initial fixture data:

-- `docker-compose run web invoke clean-slate`
+- `./i clean-slate`

 As the name suggests, that command will always bring you back to that starting state.

+`./i` is a script which works like an alias for `docker-compose run web invoke` and `./m` is a script which works like an alias for `docker-compose run streisand/manage.py`

 Currently the admin user password it creates is hashed and salted using argon2.
 I would recomment that you use the function:

-- `docker-compose run web streisand/manage.py changepassword admin`
+- `./m changepassword admin`

 To run the dev server

 `docker-compose up`

-## Out of date - todo change

 To enter a new password for testing.